Our Network

 Associate Expert

 Roland Friedrich has been working on conflict management, peacebuilding, mediation, and security sector governance and reform in the MENA region for more than 18 years.
-He is currently Senior Peacebuilding Adviser at IDLO (International Development Law Organization).
-From 2020 to 2022, Mr Friedrich was Director of Programmes at IDLO, where he oversaw the organization’s global rule of law and access to justice portfolio, including its programmatic assistance in the MENA region.
+He currently serves as Deputy Director for the West Bank with UNRWA (United Nations Relief and Works Agency for Palestine Refugees in the Near East).
+From 2020 to 2023, Mr Friedrich served as Senior Peacebuilding Adviser and Director of Programmes at IDLO (International Development Law Organization) where he oversaw the organization’s global rule of law and access to justice portfolio including 19 country offices.
 From 2014 to 2020, Mr Friedrich served as Chief of Analysis (2017-2020) and Senior Political Officer (2014-2017) at UNSMIL (United Nations Support Mission in Libya).
 He was responsible for political-military affairs, security arrangements, armed groups engagement, reconciliation, security sector reform, and disarmament, demobilization and reintegration (DDR).
 For six years, Mr Friedrich was deeply involved in UN-led mediation efforts in Libya.
 From 2005 to 2013, Mr Friedrich was Head of Office for the Geneva Centre for Security Sector Governance (DCAF) in Palestine where he led a multi-million dollar security sector governance and reform programme.
 Mr Friedrich also worked as a policy analyst with the Middle East Conflict Management Programme at the International Institute for Strategic Studies (IISS) in London (2004-2005).
 He holds an MSc in Middle East Politics (School of Oriental and African Studies, London), an MA in Political Science, International Law, and Spanish (Bonn University), and an Executive MBA (University of Cambridge).
 Mr Friedrich has written extensively on conflict management, peacebuilding, and security sector governance and reform in the Arab region.
 He is a fluent Arabic and Spanish speaker and knows French reasonably well.

 Main publications